pozypakya/coursera-repdata/project2/storm.analysis.md

 ```
 ![plot of chunk unnamed-chunk-12](D:/Google Drive/Coursera/Assignment 5.1/R/coursera-repdata/project2/figure/unnamed-chunk-12-1.png)

-Set the levels in order  and produce 2 types of graph and combined as 1
+* Set the levels in order  and produce 2 types of graph and combined as Weather costs

 ```r
 library(ggplot2)